 Jennifer Van Os is an Assistant Professor and Extension Specialist in Animal Welfare on the faculty of the Department of Animal & Dairy Sciences at the University of Wisconsin-Madison.
 Dr. Van Os received her PhD in the interdisciplinary Animal Behavior graduate program at the University of California-Davis and conducted postdoctoral research in the Animal Welfare Program at the University of British Columbia.
 The research in her lab at UW-Madison focuses on understanding, evaluating, and improving the welfare of dairy animals from biological- and social-science perspectives.
 The goal of Dr. Van Os’ extension program is to promote best practices in management and housing to help the dairy industry adapt as our scientific knowledge about animal welfare continues to grow.

-As Technical Support and Sales Manager serving German-speaking countries and Hungary, Dr. Peter Zieger works to support and grow Diamond V’s ruminant business.
+As Technical Support and Sales Manager serving German-speaking countries and Hungary, Dr. Peter Zieger works to support and grow Provimi’s ruminant business in North West Europe.

 Dr. Zieger was born and raised in Grossostheim, Germany, on a family-run dairy farm.
 He studied veterinary medicine at the University of Giessen (Germany) and Ecole veterinary de Nantes (France).
 After completing his studies, he worked for 11 years in mixed animal veterinary practice as an associate.
 He then joined the animal pharmaceutical industry at Pfizer/Zoetis, staying with the company for the next 10 years.
 While with Pfizer/Zoetic, he held several positions, working as a Technical Manager and as National Veterinary Specialist for dairy cows.